opendistro-for-elasticsearch/sql/sql-cli/README.md

 ## CLI Options

+* `-l`: Query language option.
+Available options are [sql, ppl].
+By default it's using sql.
 * `-p`: always use pager to display output
 * `--clirc`: provide path of config file to load